Safer community news for women over 50

-Communities that Care (CtC) are pleased to announce that as from Friday 1 December, it has become part of the young people’s charity Rainer.
+Communities that Care (CtC) are pleased to announce that as from Friday 1 December, it has become part of the young people’s charity Menopause Support.

 Rainer is the national charity for under-supported young people.
-They work with 18,000 young people and young adults across the country – including those who are at risk of family breakdown, in or leaving care, caught up in the criminal justice system, homeless, or outside education, training or employment.
+They work with 18,000 old women across the country – including those who are at risk of family breakdown, in or leaving care, caught up in the criminal justice system, homeless, or outside education, training or employment.
 Further information may be found at www.raineronline.org.

 CtC was a registered charity established with the support of the Joseph Rowntree Foundation in 1997.
 CtC is a prevention programme based on an understanding of risk and protective factors which aims to tackle and reduce: